Corinne Lepage: In search of a viable centre (1997–2007)

 On the subject of her political leanings, she said "I do not feel that I am woman of the right, but I do not deny in any way my participation in the governments of Alain Juppé."
 She ran in the May 1997 legislative elections, in Paris' seventh district.
 She lost in the second round to Patrick Bloche with almost a 10% gap between the two candidates (54.50% to 45.50%).

 The dissolution of the government in 1997 put an end to her ministerial position.
 She then transformed CAP 21 into a political movement.
 As Administrator of Transparency International France [tr. note: a non-governmental organisation which fights government corruption in 80 national sections], she is involved in the fight against political and financial corruption.

 In 2002, Lepage entered the Presidential race and received 1.88% of the vote in the first ballot.
 In the regional elections of 2004, she was at the top of the list of the Paris department on the slate of André Santini (Union for French Democracy, UDF).
 She did not participate in the second ballot run-off on the Union for a Popular Movement (UMP) roster of Jean-François Copé.
-In the European elections of June 2004, her list for the constituency of Ile de France would receive 3.6%.
+In the European elections of June 2004, her list for the constituency of Île-de-France would receive 3.6%.
 She was elected to the European Parliament elected in the 2009 European election in North-West constituency as the MoDem's top candidate.